AdamYuCheng/Personal-Data-Analysis/106Q2Eps Analysis/Readme.md

 Here is my analysis of 106 Q2 public company in eps, operation income, net profit after tax.
 The data is from taiwan market observation post system.

-**The question I would like to find the answer is: Which industry have the best perfomance in taiwan?**
+**Here the question I would like to find the answer is: Which industry have the best perfomance in taiwan?**

 I think we can get some investment or career information in taiwan from the public eps data.